dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-build-process.md

 > A .deploymanifest file is generated when you build a database project, and it uses the same schema as an MSBuild project file.
 It contains all the information required to deploy a database, including the location of the database schema (.dbschema) and details of any pre-deployment and post-deployment scripts.
 For more information, see [An Overview of Database Build and Deployment](https://msdn.microsoft.com/en-us/library/aa833165.aspx).

-You&#x27;ll learn more about how deployment packages and database deployment manifests are created and used in [Building and Packaging Web Application Projects](building-and-packaging-web-application-projects.md) and [Deploying Database Projects](deploying-database-projects.md).
+You'll learn more about how deployment packages and database deployment manifests are created and used in [Building and Packaging Web Application Projects](building-and-packaging-web-application-projects.md) and [Deploying Database Projects](deploying-database-projects.md).

 ### The PublishDbPackages Target

 Briefly speaking, the **PublishDbPackages** target invokes the VSDBCMD utility to deploy the **ContactManager** database to a target environment.
-Configuring database deployment involves lots of decisions and nuances, and you&#x27;ll learn more about this in [Deploying Database Projects](deploying-database-projects.md) and [Customizing Database Deployments for Multiple Environments](../advanced-enterprise-web-deployment/customizing-database-deployments-for-multiple-environments.md).
-In this topic, we&#x27;ll focus on how this target actually functions.
+Configuring database deployment involves lots of decisions and nuances, and you'll learn more about this in [Deploying Database Projects](deploying-database-projects.md) and [Customizing Database Deployments for Multiple Environments](../advanced-enterprise-web-deployment/customizing-database-deployments-for-multiple-environments.md).
+In this topic, we'll focus on how this target actually functions.

 First, notice that the opening tag includes an **Outputs** attribute.